 This graphic is nothing new.
 I’m sure most of you have seen it before, but it’s a great reminder of the way kids learn best.
 It also illustrates that the best learning happens when kids are actively doing something, rather than just sitting back and listening or watching.
 Those activities are not bad — in fact they are sometimes very necessary.
 I just try to be mindful of the number of active versus passive minutes in my daily lessons.
 I might start with a quick lecture to give them necessary information, or I might use the first of class to demonstrate good writing in a mentor text and/or have them watch me model a close reading strategy.
 But then, they start doing all of the work.

 I have a number of tricks and techniques that I draw on for active learning.
 One of my favourites is the turn and talk.
 I will pose a thinking question, have the kids do a quick write, and then each kid will turn to a partner so they can share their ideas.
 I love this strategy because it requires all kids to think, not just the one or two who always raise their hands.
-Write-arounds work well for this too: group kids in fours, pose a question and have each kid answer it.
-They pass their answer to the kid not the right, who will expand on or challenge his/her answer.
+Write-arounds work well for this too: group kids in fours, pose a question, and have each kid answer it.
+They pass their answer to the kid on their right, who will expand on or challenge their answer.
 Repeat four times.
 You can find this strategy, and many others designed to elicit higher order thinking, in my Activities for Critical Thinking Bundle.

 Those of you who follow my blog know that I’m a big fan of activities that require chart paper and post it notes.
 In fact, I think they’re must haves in your classroom.
 You can use them in so many ways to get students to collaborate and to think critically.
 Click here to read about some of the ways I use them for active learning in my class; hopefully it will inspire you to think of some ways you could do so in yours.